Jump to content

 Wow, your experience at Sit Thailand sounds incredible.
 Thanks for sharing such a detailed account.
 My partner and I are planning a trip to Chiang Mai soon, and we’re also interested in Muay Thai training.

 Your review has definitely convinced us to give Sit Thailand a try.
 It's great to hear that both beginners and more experienced fighters get so much personalized attention.
 My partner is quite new to the sport, so it's reassuring to know that your wife felt supported and made significant progress.
-Right now we are looking for some travel deals, we want some exclusive business class and first-class offers that will make our trip more affordable and comfortable.
+Right now we are looking for some travel deals, we want some exclusive travel business class and first-class offers that will make our trip more affordable and comfortable.

 Thanks again for the insights.
 We’ll definitely be following your advice and giving Sit Thailand a shot.